 You must convey that the cost of compliance is worth every penny!

-Clients need to see results, but the value that you add to their business doesn’t always provide immediate results.
+The value that you add to your clients’ businesses doesn’t always provide immediate results.
 The processes involved with cannabis accounting take time to complete in order to be thorough to make sure the business is set up for the long-haul.

 On an annual basis, we recommend that accounting professionals provide tax planning, budgeting, and other value-add activities, like ROI on marketing for example.
 We also add value to our clients by trying to support any required reporting for lenders, investors, or auditors so that we can reduce the stress on the CEO, as well as increase the net worth of the company.

-Simply put, you provide a World Class solution that will offer the expertise needed by cannabis companies.
+Simply put, you provide World Class service that offers the expertise needed by cannabis companies.
 Even if a potential client doesn’t understand your value, do not diminish what you offer.
 Putting this into practice takes a mind and attitude shift, and must be implemented with confidence.

 The value we offer cannabis businesses is often 10-20 times more than the fee that we are paid for our services, and we also consistently yield a positive ROI for our clients, but this may be hard to impress upon a CEO.
 For example, consider the amount of money that you are saving your clients in tax liabilities, how much theft can be reduced by cash controls, and how much time and energy will be saved alone if/when it comes time for an audit.
 The information will be readily available and reduce stress and overall costs when your systems are dialed in to these very specific needs for cannabis companies.